Opera

 • Media Passes and gate passes must be worn and displayed at all times when actively reporting.

-• Media Passes and lanyards must be returned to Will Call window at Main Gate Welcome Center upon departure.
+• Media Passes and lanyards must be returned to the Information Desk at the Main Gate Welcome Center upon departure.

-• Misuse of Media Pass access will result in dismissal from venue and grounds, and loss of future privileges.
+• Misuse of Media Pass access will result in dismissal from event venues and the grounds and loss of future privileges.

 Digital Assets